นวนิยายภาษาอังกฤษเรื่องนี้เกี่ยวกับคนไทยที่ใช้ชีวิตในเยอรมันช่วงพรรคนาซีเรืองอำนาจ เขียนยังไม่จบและยังไม่มีการ proofreading แต่ประการใด

-Narongrit nodded with smiling face. " Good.
+Narongrit nodded smilingly. " Good.
 Uncle , please tell me how Hitler behaved during the war.
-Did he fight with an utter bravery or take on the a company of foes all by himself ?"
+Did he fight with an utter bravery or take on a company of foes all by himself ?"

 Uncle Max chortled.
-"That would cost you 2 or 3 bottles of beer or more if you still need the nuances.
+"That would cost you 2 or 3 bottles of beer or more if you need the details.
 I remember there is a nice and cozy pub not far from here.

 Everyone burst into laughter.